-Aside from music, Orpheus was considered the first Greek poet who passed on the artistic mantle to Musaeus, Hesiod and Homer.
+Aside from music, Orpheus was considered the first Greek poet who passed on the artistic mantle to Musaeus, Hesiod, and Homer.
 He is mentioned as such, albeit rather negatively, by both Plato (Protagoras and Apology) and Aristophanes (Frogs).
-Orpheus was also attributed the powers of prophecy and some traditions credit him with giving mankind the gifts of agriculture, medicine and writing.
+Orpheus also had the powers of prophecy, and some traditions credit him with giving the human race the gifts of agriculture, medicine, and writing.

 Donate and help us!